-The Colin Edmond Memorial Scholarship is awarded to a student attending or has attended Westgate who has actively participated in a Visual Arts program and intends to continue to pursue studies in the Arts and/or Visual Arts program after graduation.
+The Colin Edmond Memorial Scholarship is awarded to a current or past Westgate student who has actively participated in a Visual Arts program and intends to continue to pursue studies in the Arts and/or Visual Arts program after graduation.
 The applicant should demonstrate an ability to support their peers, act as a positive influence to those peers and be a positive role model at Westgate.
 Application required.

 The Nikki Redekop Memorial Scholarship is awarded to a graduating student who has been actively involved in many facets of the school.
-Preference is given to students who have combined participation in music, sports, and Marsh and Mountain while demonstrating enthusiasm, caring and school spirit.
+Preference is given to students who have participated in music, sports, and Marsh and Mountain, while demonstrating enthusiasm, a positive school spirit and a caring nature.